 As a Catholic school, we aim to provide a Catholic education for all our pupils.
-As a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
+At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
-All parents are therefore expected to give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of a parent who is not of the faith to apply for a place for their child at the school.
+We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.

 The governing body is the admissions authority and has responsibility for admissions to this school.
-The governing body has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2018.
+The governing body has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2019.
 (See Note 1 below)